 Overall, the Law on Political Parties of Mongolia (hereinafter the "Law") establishes a comprehensive framework for regulating political parties and their financing.
-It covers party membership, registration and dissolution, private and public funding, reporting requirements, as well as oversight and sanctioning, while also showing a commitment to promote gender and diversity in political parties' internal and external processes.
+It covers party membership, registration and dissolution, private and public funding, reporting requirements, as well as oversight and sanctioning, while also providing several mechanisms to promote gender and diversity in political parties' internal and external processes.

-ODIHR welcomes the provisions of the Law which address some of the recommendations made by ODIHR and the Venice Commission, particularly in the 2022 Joint Opinion and ODIHR's 2019 Opinion.
-These include, in particular, the relative simplification of the party registration process, a less restrictive framework regarding the types of activities that political parties may carry out, more strictly circumscribing the grounds for dissolution of political parties while adjusting the rules of eligibility and modalities of access to public funding, including by such as the reduction of the eligibility threshold from three to one per cent, to be more equitable, including for smaller or newly established parties.
+Several provisions of the Law address some of the recommendations made by ODIHR and the Venice Commission, particularly in the 2022 Joint Opinion and ODIHR's 2019 Opinion.
+These include some simplification of the party registration process, a less restrictive framework regarding the types of activities that political parties may carry out, and a more precise definition of some of the grounds for dissolving political parties.
+In addition, the Law adjusts the rules governing eligibility for and modalities of access to public funding - most notably by reducing the eligibility threshold from three to one per cent - to be more equitable, including for smaller or newly established parties.
+While going beyond the scope of this Opinion, ODIHR reiterates one of its previous key recommendations to significantly lower the current constitutional threshold for registering a political party - set at one percent of the total electorate - though acknowledging the challenges posed by constitutional amendment rules.

 At the same time, some areas of the Law require further improvement to uphold the right to freedom of association and close potential loopholes that could undermine effective regulation of political party financing.
-This includes revisiting provisions on eligibility for party membership and on registration, granting more autonomy to parties in their internal organization and decision-making, more strictly circumscribing the rules on dissolution, reviewing financing rules and mechanisms, and reporting requirements.
-Notably, the prohibition of the party to participate in elections if it is considered inactive should be reconsidered, along with the restrictions preventing foreign nationals and stateless persons from becoming a member of political party.
+This includes revisiting provisions on eligibility for party membership and registration, granting more autonomy to parties in their internal organization and decision-making, more strictly circumscribing the rules on dissolution, centralizing oversight of party financing, introducing clearer regulation of third parties, and reviewing financing rules and mechanisms, and reporting requirements.
+Notably, the prohibition of the party to participate in elections if it is declared inactive should be reconsidered entirely.

-Furthermore, it is recommended to reassess the approach to public funding, with consideration given to a more egalitarian allocation method, such as the one that gives more weight to the number of votes won, while reducing the emphasis on the number of seats obtained by the respective party.
-Additionally, the Law could be expanded to strengthen internal party democracy and organization by striking a balance between external regulations, such as those that provide for minimum gender representation, and what should be internal democratic norms, i.e. describing the decision-making processes within the party.
+Furthermore, it is recommended to reassess the approach to public funding, with consideration given to a more equitable allocation method, such as the one that gives more weight to the number of votes won, while reducing the emphasis on the number of seats obtained by the respective party.
+The Law could also be expanded to strengthen internal party democracy and organization.
+Finally, many provisions of the Law do not align with the electoral legislation currently in force in Mongolia, and there is a strong need of harmonization of the legal framework.

-Consideration should also be given to further integrating gender aspects throughout the public funding mechanisms outlined in the Law and introducing meaningful incentives for political parties to promote and enhance women's political participation, thus reflecting the constitutional principle of equality between women and men.
+Additionally, the legal drafters could consider further integrating gender aspects throughout public funding mechanisms outlined in the Law and introducing meaningful incentives for political parties to promote and enhance women's political participation.
 It is equally important to consider other measures for inclusion that extend beyond gender, such as youth and persons with disabilities, ensuring diverse and equitable representation across all segments of society.